 In 1992, following the retirement of Birch as Notts cricket manager, the county decided that Tim Robinson should combine the jobs of manager and captain.
 This proved impractical and within a few weeks, Mike Hendrick was brought in as the new manager.

-His policy was to bring forward the younger players on the staff and with this aim, he did not renew the contracts of three major cricketers, Eddie Hemmings, Chris Broad and Kevin Cooper at the end of 1992.
-It was a bold plan, but the youngsters did not deliver the goods in 1993 as the county dropped to 7th in the Championship table and failed in the One Dayers.
+His policy was to bring forward the younger players on the staff and with this aim, he did not renew the contracts of three major cricketers, Eddie Hemmings, Chris Broad and Kevin Cooper, at the end of 1992.
+It was a bold plan but the youngsters did not deliver the goods in 1993 as the county dropped to seventh in the Championship table and failed in the One Dayers.
 Hendrick was blamed and left Trent Bridge.
 He moved across to Ireland where he coached the national side for five years, then in 2000 moved to Scotland taking a similar role.
-He is now back at Trent Bridge as bowling coach.
-Whether he shows film of his bowling action to Notts young seamers, I don’t know, but if they can copy Hendrick’s bowling action and his accuracy, their success would seem assured.
+He came back to Trent Bridge as bowling coach before retiring from the game.